wso2/docs-is/en/identity-server/next/docs/includes/db-config-table.md

     Usernames in {{product_name}} are case-insensitive by default.
 If you wish to enable case-sensitive usernames, configure the following properties.

-    For the primary user store, add the following configurations to the `<IS-HOME>/repository/conf/deployment.toml` file.
+    To enable the case-sensitivity for the primary user store, open the `deployment.toml` file found in the `<IS-HOME>/repository/conf/` directory and add the following configurations to the primary user store.

     ``` toml
     [user_store.properties]